andrew-m-kehl/IntroToProg-Python-Mod07/docs/index.md

 ## Inputs & Error Handling

 ### Numerical Error Handling
-Error Handling was coded into the number input via a if/else statement inside a while(True) loop using the isnumeric function.
+Error Handling was coded into the number input via an if/else statement inside a while(True) loop using the isnumeric function.
 It asks if the entry is a number.
 If so, break the loop.
 Otherwise (else) print a statement and continue the loop.
 (Figure 1.1 & Figure 1.2)
 ```python
     while (True):
         a_number = input("Enter a Number: ")